raminjafary/nuxt-cache-module/README.md

 }
 ```

-Caching components is also possible with `cache` component.
+Caching components is also possible with the cache component.
 The default TTL is 60 seconds.
 You can configure `ttl` in module option.
 A unique id and timestamp is needed to be used as cache key.

 ```vue